 - 1. Attendance in each class is required. - 2.
 Students are expected to remain in class for the duration of the period unless excused by the teacher. - 3.
 Students are expected to be punctual. - 4.
-Bathroom and water needs should be taken care of during break periods or at regular transit times between classes. - 5.
+Bathroom and water should be taken care of during break periods or at regular transition times between classes. - 5.
 Students may be searched by visual inspection, pat down, or metal detector if there is reasonable cause to suspect weapons, drugs, alcohol, or any other contraband. - 6.
-Students may not smoke or chew tobacco products during the school day. - 7.
+Students may not smoke, vape, chew or consume any tobacco or other mild altering substances during the school day. - 7.
 Students will remain on school grounds until dismissal from school and transportation has arrived. - 8.
 Students are expected to be respectful of private and public property.
-Property damage will be charged to the student responsible. - 9.
-Students are expected to respect the personal space of others.
+Property damage will be charged to the student responsible.

+- 9. Students are expected to respect the personal space of others.
 Physical contact that is sexual, inappropriate, or unnecessary is not permitted and may result in disciplinary action, expulsion, or legal charges. - 10.
 Students enter the school building immediately upon arrival and check in with the teaching staff. - 11.
-Electronic devices, such as cell phones, CD players, MP3 players, and portable video game systems are not allowed at school unless permission has granted by school administration. - 12.
+Electronic devices, such as cell phones, CD players, MP3 players, and portable video game systems are not allowed at school unless permission has been granted by school administration. - 12.
 Gang activity of any type is strictly prohibited. - 13.
-To respect the authority of teachers, principals, and other school staff to enforce Rivermont School policy and school rules regarding student discipline and conduct.

-- 14. To abide by rules governing discipline established by the school. - 15.
-To attend school regularly and punctually. - 16.
-To be self-controlled and non-disruptive in classrooms, hallways, study areas, school bus/vehicle, on school property, and at school activities. - 17.
-To be clean and dressed in compliance with school rules of sanitation and safety, and in fashion that will not disrupt classroom procedures. - 18.
-To be responsible, self-controlled, and considerate in your relationships with other students. - 19.
+To respect the authority of teachers, principals, and other school staff who enforce Rivermont School policy and school rules regarding student discipline and conduct. - 14.
+To abide by rules governing discipline established by the school. - 15.
+To be self-controlled and non-disruptive in classrooms, hallways, study areas, school bus/vehicle, on school property, and at school activities. - 16.
+To be clean and dressed in compliance with school rules of sanitation and safety, and in fashion that will not disrupt classroom procedures. - 17.
+To be responsible, self-controlled, and considerate in your relationships with other students. - 18.
 To strive for mutually respectful relationships with teachers.